Juanryhn/codebase-barebone/README.md

 # Barebone Codebase React + Vite

-A React project utilizing Axios and React Query to handle API mutations with custom hooks.
+A Barebone Codebase React + Vite project refers to a minimal setup for building React applications with Vite as the bundler and development server.
+Vite is a modern, fast, and highly efficient build tool that provides a better development experience compared to traditional bundlers like Webpack.

 ## Prerequisites